 They offer many events, one which offers on-site catering that they have named “Farm Feast Days” where guests come by to enjoy a nice home-cooked meal with the beauty of the fields surrounding them.

 When visiting you can take a look at all the local and handmade items they have in their farm store, including lavender bud/stems, natural soaps, fresh herbs and spices, and more.

 Good Ashe Lavender Farm

 225 Joe Hampton Rd, Lansing

 Good Ashe Lavender Farm in Lansing (Ashe County) is a Certified Natural Grower, using only spring water and natural mountain air to grow their lavender fields.
 They offer U-Pick lavender days during their growing season for $8/bundle.

 Visitors can also buy lavender sachets and soaps.

-The Pavillon, a small group venue on the farm property, is also available for renting if you want to host an event on their beautiful, all-natural lavender farm!
+The Pavillon, a small group venue on the farm property, is also available for rent if you want to host an event on their beautiful, all-natural lavender farm!